acconeer/acconeer-python-exploration/docs/detectors/a121/speed_detection.rst

 **Number of bins**

     This parameter is very important for the performance of the detector.
-A high value will allow for better precision of the output, the tradeoff is that more bins will require more sweeps to be collected, which will affect the HWAAS and frame rate.
+A high value will allow for better precision of the output, the trade-off is that more bins will require more sweeps to be collected, which will affect the HWAAS and frame rate.
 There is also a hard limit on the number of bins that is set by a buffer size on the chip.

 **Max speed**

     The other main parameter to adjust, this defines the max speed that is detectable by the detector.
 The interpolation makes this a truth with modification, but in general, this should be seen as a limit on what speed the detector can detect.
-Set this to a speed that is slightly higher than what you expect to measure, just setting it as high as possible will likely yield an incorrect and sluggish behaviour.
+Set this to a speed that is slightly higher than what you expect to measure, just setting it as high as possible will likely yield an incorrect and sluggish behavior.

 **Detection threshold**